abwilf/tutorials/experiments/README.md

 echo "$cmd"
 eval "$cmd"

 cmd2="python example2.py --arg2 ${args[arg2]} --arg3 ${args[arg3]}"
 echo "$cmd2"
 eval "$cmd2"
 ```

-Then we can just create a sweep yml file that also defines the "command" used to run, instead of just a program.
+Then we can just create a sweep yml file that defines the "command" used to run, instead of just a program.
 See docs on that [here](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration#command-example).
+You can run all kinds of nonstandard commands.

 **example_sh.yml**
 ```yml